 California’s Dram Shop Liability Laws May Deter Drunk Driving, but They Offer Little Consolation to Injured Plaintiffs

 Drinking alcohol before driving sharply increases the risk of causing an accident.
 Laws criminalizing drunk driving have helped to decrease the rate of car accidents that involve fatalities or serious injuries.
 Even with those laws in place, alcohol still plays a role in a disproportionate number of injury accidents and fatality crashes.
 People injured in car accidents have the right to seek damages in civil lawsuits, whether or not alcohol was a factor contributing to the accident.
 Unlike some other states, California usually does not hold bars and party hosts that serve alcohol to drunk drivers legally responsible for the accident, at least not in the case of personal injury lawsuits.
-To find out more about your legal options after getting injured in an accident caused by a drunk driver, contact a Campbell, California DUI accident lawyer.
+To find out more about your legal options after getting injured in an accident caused by a drunk driver, contact a San Jose, California DUI accident lawyer.

 Dram Shop Liability and Social Host Liability Laws in California